zubinchopra/portaldocs/portal-sdk/generated/top-style-guide-html-css-sanitization.md

 <a name="overview"></a>
 ## Overview

 Extension writers provide their own HTML templates and associated Cascading Style Sheets (CSS) to render and style their experiences.
 Those files are analyzed at runtime to filter out disallowed HTML tags, attribute names, attribute values, CSS properties, or CSS property values that are known to have potential negative impact on the Portal.
 This filtering ensures a consistent and sandboxed experience in the Portal.
+Similar sanitization is also applied to SVG markup provided from the extension.

-The philosophy is to allow as much as possible for extension to use based on a  [whitelist](portalfx-extensions-glossary-style-guide.md).
+The sanitization philosophy is to allow as much CSS as possible for the extension to use based on a  [whitelist](portalfx-extensions-glossary-style-guide.md).
 As such, developers may encounter items filtered out that are not mentioned in this document.
-If so, issues can be reported by using the  [ibiza](https://stackoverflow.microsoft.com/questions/tagged/ibiza) tag on Stack Overflow.
+Should this occur,  developers should report the issue by using the  [ibiza](https://stackoverflow.microsoft.com/questions/tagged/ibiza) tag on Stack Overflow.

 For more information, see [portalfx-stackoverflow.md](portalfx-stackoverflow.md).